keras-team/keras-io/examples/generative/md/pixelcnn.md

 ```
 </div>
-##Create two classes for the requisite Layers for the model
+## Create two Layer classes required by the model